h-shukla/Travel-Logger/README.md

 - [x] Design the landing page
 - [x] Design the signup component
 - [x] Design the login component
-- [ ] Make the basic about and contact pages
+- [x] Make the basic about and contact pages
 - [ ] Design the Home component
 - [ ] Design the Communities component
 - [ ] Implement the signup feature
 - [ ] Implement the login feature
+- [ ] Check for cookies being stored on the frontend
+- [ ] Implement the communities feature
 - [ ] Make login and signup button dissappear after user has logged in or signed up
 - [ ] Make the profile button dissappear if the user is not logged in
-- [ ] Check for cookies being stored on the frontend
 - [ ] Add profile icon in the navbar to sign out
 - [ ] Dark mode / Light mode switch